MG Software.

 Conclusion

 The METR study is a wake-up call, but not the kind most headlines suggest.
-It does not prove AI coding tools are bad — it proves we are bad at measuring their impact.
+It does not prove AI coding tools are bad.
+It proves we are bad at measuring their impact.
 The 39-point perception gap should concern every engineering leader who is making investment decisions based on developer self-reports.

 Share this post